Negotiating Tough Times For Tractor Sales

 Last October I stopped in again, for a spare chain and curious about GreenSouth’s approach to marketing.
 Jim now heads the store marketing, responsible in part for an annual volume of $15-20M in sales, and they’d just beat out the parent’s 13 other locations for the best promotions award.

-He emphasized that the goal has to be service, convenience and quality, and that the ability to offer several national manufacturers of complimentary product line was expected to translate into increased customer loyalty and retention.
+He emphasized that the goal has to be service, convenience, and quality, and that the ability to offer several national manufacturers of complimentary product line was expected to translate into increased customer loyalty and retention.
 So far it’s paid off, as the store’s been able to maintain share in tough times while others are losing ground even as fixed costs remain constant or increase.
-“We’re holding our head above water,” when asked how they’re surviving the recession.
-“Our competition, in many cases, isn’t so fortunate, for a variety of reasons — overstocked, too much inventory are the main factors.”

 Also confirmed — they’re not afraid to go head to head with the big box stores on a variety of items, like garden and lawn tractors, mowers and power hand tools.
 And they cross into the powersports channels by virtue of the JD Gator XUV, the utility side of the SXS equation that’s increasingly popular with baby boomers as well as farm hands.
-Jim’s main concern is that customers are increasingly sensitive to price versus content.
-If you’re discussing chain saws, that means a minimum two or two and a half to one price differential of branded disposables versus top brands like Stihl.
-It’s his job to sell the investment in quality.

-GreenSouth’s own dedicated customer service specialist takes the market pulse by continually shopping other stores for a baseline comparison.
+GreenSouth’s dedicated customer service specialist takes the market pulse by continually shopping other stores for a baseline comparison.
 When asked how he rated his store against the competition, Jim thinks they rank a 4 or 4.5 out of 5.

 Now, tractors being what they are, you’ll never mistake GreenSouth Equipment in Thomasville for a Tommy Bahama shopping spree at the Venetian in Vegas.
 Instead, they’re illustrative of what can be done when local effort and imagination embrace manufacturers’ marketing programs to develop a sense of individuality that says we’re commited to the consumer.
 Take that, Home Depot.